 Internships at the European Parliament Office in Washington DC

-*** Applications for our May 2019 intake are now CLOSED***
+*** Applications for our September 2020 intake are now closed ***

 Complement your studies with a genuinely international internship!
-The European Parliament Liaison Office with the US Congress invites recent graduates with right to work in the United States to apply for a full-time, paid internship.
+The European Parliament Liaison Office in Washington DC invites recent graduates with right to work in the United States to apply for a full-time, paid internship.
 What better place to monitor transnational politics in action, to see global players in international affairs addressing global challenges across a range of policy areas, and to witness the interplay between decision-makers in the US and lawmakers from the European Union?